SiriusXM NHL Network Radio

-SiriusXM NHL Network Radio is SiriusXM's talk channel dedicated to the sport of hockey and the National Hockey League.
+SiriusXM NHL Network Radio is SiriusXM's talk channel dedicated to the sport of ice hockey and the National Hockey League.
 It features hockey talk during the day and play-by-play at night.
 It is the only Canadian-produced satellite radio channel available to both subscribers of XM and Sirius Radio in the United States.
-The director of programming on SiriusXM NHL Network Radio is Peter Berce, while daily on-air contributors include Scott Laughlin, Jim "Boomer" Gordon, Steve Kouleas, Mike Johnson, Mick Kern, Nick Alberga, Jake Hahn, Tyler Madarasz, and Gord Stellick.
-Former contributors include Jamie Shalley, Mike Ross, Shawn Lavigne, and Gary Green.
+The director of programming on SiriusXM NHL Network Radio is Peter Berce, while daily on-air contributors include Scott Laughlin, Jim "Boomer" Gordon, Steve Kouleas, Mike Johnson, Mick Kern, Jake Hahn, Tyler Madarasz, and Gord Stellick.
+Former contributors include Jamie Shalley, Mike Ross, Shawn Lavigne, and Nick Alberga.

 History

 Home Ice (2005–2007)

 Home Ice began in November 2005 as XM Radio Canada launched its line of channels on the XM platform.
 Home Ice actually began on the XM Satellite Radio United States platform before the official launch of XM Radio Canada.
 It was the first full-time channel launched by XM Radio Canada.
 Due to a licensing agreement with Sirius, XM was not permitted to use the NHL logo at launch, and instead created their own logo for the NHL package.
 Home Ice was a part of XM's NHL hockey package, with five other dedicated channels for game play-by-play.
 This enabled XM to air most NHL games.
 In addition, French language channel Radio Parallèle airs French play-by-play of the Montreal Canadiens and Ottawa Senators.

 Home Ice concluded its first season on air the morning of June 20, 2006, when the Carolina Hurricanes won the Stanley Cup.
 Gametime aftermath show Ice Cap had an extended show to take calls from fans.

 Home Ice continued on Channel 204 through the 2006–2007 season.